lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Get the first outstanding request to wait on:
+2. The first outstanding request to wait on is retrieved:

 ```cpp
         // get next request to wait on